Skip to Content

 • Passive Mode: Leave this box checked to use the FTP server's "PASV" method to retrieve files.
 When this option is enabled, the agent will open a control connection to the FTP server, tell the FTP server to expect a second connection, and then open the data connection to the FTP server itself on a randomly chosen high-numbered port.
 This works with most firewalls unless the firewall restricts outgoing connections on high-numbered ports.

 • Character Encoding: Used to specify a character encoding for the source file(s).
 If left blank, Jitterbit will attempt to detect the encoding.
-To specify a different encoding than that default, insert one of the supported encodings described in Character Encoding.
+To specify a different encoding than that default, insert one of the supported encodings described in Character encoding.

 • Transfer Timeout: Specify the number of seconds after which an FTP transfer will time out.
 By default, this number is 14,400 seconds, or 4 hours.